 SecureLine™ powdercoated mesh screens will need to be washed with a sponge and bucket, instead of a hose.
 Before starting to clean fixed screens, lay towels on the floor or window sill so that you can carefully wipe the inside of the screen as well as the outside of the screen.

-If you live within 5km of coastal waters, washing at intervals of one to two weeks may be required.
+How close you reside to coastal waters will determine how regularly washing of the screens will be required.
 If not properly maintained the effects of the salt air will build up and in time cause the mesh to corrode.
 Corrosion, wear, or failure of standard components in seacoast applications is not covered under this warranty.
+See the table below for a guideline on effective maintenance:

 Find inspiration at a Wideline Showroom